children4worldchildren/children4worldchildren/docs/DEPLOYMENT.md

 ### 1. GitHub Pages (Frontend Only - Static Site)

 #### Setup:
-1. Create a GitHub repository named `johnbabs-environmental-services`
+1. Create a GitHub repository named `children4worldchildren`
 2. Push your code to the repository
 3. Go to Settings > Pages
 4. Set source to "GitHub Actions"